ElphaTech/shipper/docs/flags.md

 All flags are empty files with a .flag suffix.
 They are always found in the root directory of the project.

+> [!WARNING]
+> Flags are cleared upon starting the daemon.
+Therefore all permanent settings should be stored in `config.json`.

+# All flags
+To get a list of all flags, get the `ALL_FLAGS` variable from `functions/flags.py`.
+Here is an explanation of what each one does.
+- `start_daemon`: Starts a daemon process if none currently exist.
+Be warned that it does take >5 seconds to take effect.
+- `safe_stop_daemon`: Safely stops the currently running daemon process by making it wait until it completes all current jobs and then quitting.
+- `quick_stop_daemon`: Stops daemon by getting it to immediately kill itself.
+WARNING: THIS WILL CAUSE ALL CURRENTLY RUNNING JOBS TO FAIL.

 # Functions
 `functions/flags.py` contains some helpful functions to assist with flags.
 Here is each one.